When should teens drink alcohol for the first time?

 Flea sees that I drink from time to time.
 We talk about the pros (it’s fun, and honestly, I might still be a virgin if it wasn’t for alcohol) as well as the cons (hangovers, poor decisions involving Portuguese waiters called George).
 She’s had a sip of wine and beer, and knows what it tastes like.

-We’ve also talked about the practicalities of drinking.
+We’ve also talked about the practicalities of drinking alcohol when you’re a teen.
 I think one of the big dangers when kids drink is simply not understanding how much they’re drinking and what’s safe.
 So Flea knows what a measure looks like, and why a serving of wine is bigger than a serving of vodka, say.

 Top Tips (Or Not)

-Ultimately, rules only get you so far, and teenagers are liable to ignore them at times.
+Ultimately, rules about teens and alcohol only get you so far, and teenagers are liable to ignore them at times.

 I tell Flea that if you play sports on a Saturday morning and you want to be picked for the team, then you really can’t be showing up late with a hangover…